marvinhere/tmoodjs/README.md

-# tmoodjs Verssion Alpha 1.0
+# tmoodjs Version Alpha 1.0
 ## Description
 A text based mood detection.<br>
 Simple library to detect a mood from a single text.